Palawan scops owl: Habitat and conservation status

-IUCN has assessed this bird as near threatened with the population being estimated at 10,000 to 19,999 mature individuals remaining.
+IUCN previously assessed this bird as near threatened with the population being estimated at 10,000 to 19,999 mature individuals remaining but this species was reassessed as Least-concern species while retaining the same rough population estimate with a declining population, This downlisting is not a result of this species increasing in number but rather the supposed tolerance of this species to secondary forest which means that its rate of decline is slower than the rate of decline of primary forest.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through slash-and-burn or other methods.